chrisr3403/Sep11-Freedom-Project/blog/entry01.md

 Everything must be registered also to the sprite name as well Example being: `sprite("optimus")` the sprite must register the name "optimus" for the sprite character to load.

+I used [Replit](https://www.youtube.com/watch?v=37rASpfnCCM) to give me a reference on how to make the sprites load in as the person in the video used replit and did the same method to make the images as sprites.

 ## Section 2: My Engineering Design Process:
 At the moment I think I am in the reserching part of this project level 2 overtime I will research more and more on how to make locations more accurate instead of just randomizing my location values.
 I will make it so my research will progress me to learn my tool further and make it to know new things for games.
 For now I must research.

 ## Section 3: My Skills on Kaboom So Far.